jtsshieh/PersistentStorage/docs/articles/quickstart.md

 ## Initializing and Adding the Storage Method

-Garamia.PersistentStorage contains a list of StorageMethods which can be used to switch between different StorageMethods.
-But first, we need to initialize a CachedPersistentStorage, which acts like a controller between this library and the Storage Method.
+`Garamia.PersistentStorage` contains a list of StorageMethods which can be used to switch between different StorageMethods.
+But first, we need to initialize a `CachedPersistentStorage`, which acts like a controller between this library and the Storage Method.
 We pass in the `OBJ` type so the controller knows which type to parse the cache as.

 ```cs
 readonly CachedPersistentStorage<OBJ> Storage = new CachedPersistentStorage<OBJ>();